Bhart97/CDE-project/module/part b/README.md

 Hello, my name is <first name> <last name>!
 ```

-Verify through the console that the S3 bucket now contains a file called <firstname_lastname>.txt with the text content.
+Verify through the console that the S3 bucket now contains a file called ```<firstname_lastname>.txt``` with the text content.
 Upload your HTML file from the previous module either through the CloudShell or console, then download it onto your EC2.
 Verify that the contents are the same.

 Troubleshooting:
-- If the cohort directory has not been created, then create one.
 - Be careful on how you specify the path for the bucket ```S3://<bucket_name>/<dir>/object```.
-- s3 commands are limited to interacting with objects and cannot modify folders.
 - EC2 instances cannot connect to S3 services without the AWS CLI installed and the instance role attached.

 **3. Configure Web Server**